 On August 24, 2020, LPC temporarily halted production due to Hurricane Laura.
 Although storm damage to core processing facilities was not extensive, a variety of factors, including loss of utilities and limited access and availability of employees and raw materials, prevented the resumption of operations until September 25, 2020.
 The majority of our losses from property damage and our share of LPC's lost production and other costs resulting from the disruption of operations, were covered by insurance.
-We recognized a gain of \$1.7 million related to our business interruption claim in the first quarter of 2023, which is included in other operating expense, net on our Condensed Consolidated Statement of Operations.
+We recognized a gain of \$1.7 million and \$.5 million related to our business interruption claim in the first and second quarters of 2023, respectively.
+These gains are included in other operating expense, net on our Condensed Consolidated Statement of Operations.